 Becoming a candidate

-Find out more about how to become a candidate for the 2023 General Election.
+Find out more about how to become a candidate at a general election or by-election.

 Democracy is only possible if people are prepared to put themselves forward for a chance to represent their community.